-We are aware of the problems our planet is currently facing and slowly our behaviours are shifting towards a more sustainable way of living.
-We’re using less plastics, less energy, less water.
+We are all aware of the problems our planet is facing.
+Slowly our behaviours are shifting towards a more sustainable way of living.
+We’re using less plastics, less energy and less water.
 However, what we haven’t slowed down on is travel.
 We are travelling more now than ever before.
-So how can our new sustainable practices fit into travelling?
-How can we travel and do it responsibly?
+So how can our new sustainable ideologies fit our love of travel?
+How do we travel responsibly?

 Their story is very humbling.